Health & Wellness

 What’s anaplasmosis in dogs?

 Lyme disease usually comes to mind when thinking of tick-bite consequences.
 However, anaplasmosis should be a thought, too.
-It's another infection caused by bacteria that ticks carry, Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, explains.
+It's another infection caused by bacteria that ticks carry, Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, explains.

 Symptoms of anaplasmosis in dogs